real-logic/aeron/aeron-driver/src/main/c/README.md

 - Aeron C Driver Library, source of which is included here and built and placed in `${CMAKE_CURRENT_BINARY_DIR}/lib`
 - Linux Dependencies:
+    - C Library (for the system built on)
     - `-lpthread` - pthread Library
     - `-ldl` - DL Library
     - `-lbsd` - BSD Library